pszemraj/ml4hc-s22-project01/README.md

 2. set working directory to the root of the repo (`cd ml4hc-s22-project01`)
 3. Install required packages with `pip install -r requirements.txt`
 4. now can run scripts with `python main.py`

+## data

+Please make sure you follow the steps in install section to install the required packages first.
+Data for the project is available in several different ways, and was used in both unaltered as well as cleaned/rearranged ways.

+- modified versions of the original data and reformatted pytorch data are available in the repo by default as [Apache feather format](https://arrow.apache.org/docs/python/pandas.html) files to stay under git LFS limit space.
+  - to read such a file, simply use `pd.read_feather(file_path)`
+- the easiest way to get the data in original formatting is by `python download_data.py` to download the data both as originally provided and in torch format
+- Outside of python, another way to get the data is from this open-access dropbox [link](https://www.dropbox.com/sh/hwv3msz2mdfxki1/AACOk6t8z6hNfuc3s7xM9K7-a?dl=0) as the CSV files are large.
+This contains both the original datafiles (as provided by the course instructors) and the processed datafiles (reformatted by the `data2torchformat.py` script).

 ---